Post masthead background

 1. Property Management Software (PMS)

 The foundation: stores leases, resident data, and finances.
 But PMS alone lacks automation and predictive capability.
+Property management SaaS platform features have expanded significantly.
+Modern platforms now include AI agents, API integrations, and real-time analytics, alongside core accounting and lease functions.

 2. Resident Experience Platforms

 Apps and portals for rent payments, maintenance requests, and direct resident communication.
+These property management tech solutions resident experience tools are now table stakes for competitive operators.

 3. IoT & Smart Building Tech